 Non-Organic Cotton Contributes to Climate Change

 Cotton that isn’t organically-sourced leaves a huge carbon footprint.
 For every metric ton of non-organic cotton, 1.8 metric tons of carbon dioxide are produced.
 When you choose organic cotton, you’re protecting the environment and helping to combat climate change.
 Every small action makes a difference!
 You’re also reducing the demand for energy and protecting soil from erosion.

-Organic Cotton Protects Those with Allergies and Asthma
+Organic Matters By Protecting Those with Allergies and Asthma

 The items that are in your home make a big difference not just on the planet but on you personally.
 They could potentially cause harm to you or your loved ones.
 Over 65 million people suffer from allergies or asthma.
 Both of these conditions can be triggered by the kinds of chemicals that go into cotton production.